-One of the risks of Flexeril withdrawal include Flexeril discontinuation syndrome.
+One of the risks of Flexeril withdrawal includes Flexeril discontinuation syndrome.
 People who abuse Flexeril for years and in large amounts may develop the syndrome.
 The withdrawal syndrome with Flexeril is similar to when people try to stop using tricyclic antidepressants.
+Symptoms include:

 - Nausea and vomiting.

 This is often why people will be admitted into an addiction treatment clinic for Flexeril withdrawal.
 During cyclobenzaprine addiction treatment, the medication will be slowly tapered off by a reduction of amounts over a certain time frame.
 This can help patients avoid the discomfort of withdrawing from cyclobenzaprine.

 Flexeril Can Be Abused but the High Isn’t Worth the Risk

 Flexeril is not a narcotic.
 It’s not considered a dangerous method of getting rid of specific muscular pain.
 It is given to patients who are more likely to abuse opiate pain killers and is considered less risky for abuse and addiction.

 While it can be abused if it’s mismanaged, it really isn’t worth the health risks the high offers.
 Regardless of the slight high, it gives to users, there is also the potential of becoming dependent on it.
 The slight relaxing feeling can become something that becomes a normal part of their everyday experience.
 When a patient becomes physically dependent on Flexeril, they’re often at a much higher risk of developing a cyclobenzaprine addiction further down the line.
 This addiction is marked by compulsive drug-seeking behaviors, even when the negative effects of these behaviors are fully recognized.